 While Halloween is normally reserved for scary-good fun, that doesn’t mean you can’t get involved to benefit a scary-good cause.
 Talk with members of your local community to come up with an idea that will best suit your needs.
 Use this as an opportunity to come up with a new Halloween tradition that you’ll love to add to your list of holiday traditions.

-We’re always on the lookout for individuals who care about supporting mental health resources.
-Visit our Get Involved section to find out ways to donate or volunteer.
+Visit our Get Involved section to find out ways to learn more, donate, or volunteer.

 Our organization takes our privacy policy seriously and protects the safety of our supporters.
 We do not sell or otherwise disclose information about our clients, volunteers or supporters outside of our immediate organization.
 This policy has no exceptions.
 We do not sell or exchange your information with any other organizations—public, private or nonprofit.
 For more detailed information visit our Privacy Policy page.